VCCE/VCC/docs/UserGuide.md

 sc6551 must both be loaded at boot (in the boot track) to work properly.

 Note that the stock t2 driver assumes the Acia address is FF68.

 Caution: There can only be one console associated with Vcc.
 Conflicts will occur is the console is used for other purposes, such as for debug logging.

- /t2 settings for Windows conso1le should be as follows:
+ /t2 settings for Windows console should be as follows:

  xmode /t2

  -upc -bsb bsl echo lf null=0 pause pag=32 bsp=08

  del=18 eor=0D eof=1B reprint=09 dup=19 psc=17 abort=03 quit=05 bse=08
  bell=07 type=80 baud=06 xon=11 xoff=13

  Some of these settings are not honored by the sc6551 driver.
 Xon, Xoff, and baud xmode settings seem to have no effect.

  The console uses standard OS9 text window settings.
 Acia.dll will translate many OS9 text screen control codes to do the proper console functions.
 Colors default to white on black.
 Only colors 0-7 are supported.

  To launch a shell simply do: shell i=/t2 and the console will come up.
  Typing \"ex\" in the console window causes the console to close.

  The console handles scrolling fairly well.
 The windows system automatically moves the console window within the screen buffer to keep the cursor visible.
 This causes text to appear to scroll as long as the cursor is within the boundaries of the buffer.

  By default the windows screen buffer is large but eventually it becomes full.
 To handle this acia.dll deletes lines from the top of the buffer when the cursor tries to move to a line below the bottom.
  This affects full screen editors.
 They use cursor move sequences to control positioning within the screen boundaries but must scroll text when the cursor tries to move beyond the screen boundaries.

  Vim (fixed tsedit) works pretty well.
 It takes care of deleting lines from the top of the screen when the cursor nears the bottom and replaces the lines when scrolling up.
 Vim seems to be hard coded to 24 lines so the screen must be at least 24 lines long. (changing tspars or typing v to set the screen type does not seem to work)

  Scred assumes the terminal will delete lines from the top of the screen when the cursor is at the bottom of the screen. (emphasis on screen) This means screen length must match what scred thinks for it to work properly.
 Since acia.dll console does the delete based on buffer size it actually is that size that scred must be aware of.
  To use scred set the windows screen buffer to a reasonable size and then use scred\'s -l=\<screen buffer len\> argument to match.
 (500 lines still seems to work).
 The size of the buffer can be changed from the windows properties menu in the console title bar.

  We did a brief check of uemacs.
 It seems to work okay except the lack of support of arrow keys can be annoying.
 If you are used to vi the vim editor may be a better choice.

 #### File Read and File Write Modes

  File modes allow reading or writing to/from a windows file.
 After selecting the appropriate radio button in the Acia Interface config dialog the file name relative to user home directory should be entered in the Name field.
 For example: \"test\\myfile.txt\" in the name field refers to %USERPROFILE%\\test\\myfile.txt

  There are two file modes, File Read and File Write.
 Read mode causes acia to receive characters from the file specified and write mode sends charactes.
 Writes in read mode are ignored and reads in write mode returns nulls.

  It is sometimes best to turn off local echo and pause on the os9 /t2 device to avoid I/O errors, eg: xmode /t2 -echo - pause

  Text mode.
 When text mode is checked end of line translations (CR
  \<-\> CRLF).
 This is recommended when using

  /t2 in os9 unless attempting to write binary files to windows.
 Reading binary files is difficult under os9 because the sc6551 driver does not report end of file conditions.
 To avoid hangs acia.dll returns a
  \<CR\>\<ESC\> sequence when an attempt is made to read past the end of a file regardless of text mode settings.

  Sending command output to a file can be done with something like \'dir -e \> /t2\' If doing a long listing it is better to place the output in a os9 file and copy that to /t2, for example:

  dir -e -x \> cmds.list copy cmds.list /t2

  When using other programs to read or write files it is important to note that setting DTR opens the file and clearing DTR closes it.
 The NitrOS9 driver takes care of this but many terminal programs do not.
  DTR is controlled by bit 0 in 0xFF6A (0xFF6E).

 #### TCPIP Mode

  TCPIP mode causes acia to do a client connection to a tcpip server.

  After selecting TCPIP radio button on the Acia config dialog the server hostname or IP address should be entered in the Name field (default is localhost) and the server port in the Port field.
 Setting bit 0 in 0xFF6A (0xFF6E) opens the connection and clearing it closes it.

  Testing tcpip mode was done using netcat on Linux as a server.

  On Linux \' nc -l -p 48000\' 48000 is the port number I am using.
  After launching a shell connected to /t2 on (Nitr)Os9 the Linux session becomes a terminal connected to Os9.

  Also Twilight Term (TWI-TERM.BIN) was used to test connection with a telnet BBS on the internet.
 (Set the address on the BBS in the acia interface config name field and 23 in the port field)

  COMx Serial Port Mode

  After selecting COMx radio button the port name should be entered in the Name field, for example "COM3".
 Leading blanks will not work, port name must be left justified.

  Valid baud rates are 110,300,600,1200,2400,4800,9600,19200

  Testing of the COM port mode was done using a com0com port emulator in windows along with putty. com0com was used to 'wire' two psuedo port COM20 and COM21 together.
 Acia was connected to COM20 and PuTTy was connected to COM21.
 This simulated connecting a terminal to a coco.
 Also tested with a USRobotics faxmodem via a Radio Shack USB to serial adapter and the legacy USBSER driver on windows.